Facts about the animal kingdom

 Dolphin feeding depends on age.
 Newborn dolphins feed on breast milk.
 As with other mammals, the dolphin will wean the babies off of breast milk onto more solid food.

 Once weaned, the dolphins will move on to an adult diet.
 Although for a long time it was a mystery, today we know that bottlenose dolphins have a daily diet of up to 5 kilograms of fish, squid, octopus, mollusks and other small marine animals.
-They do not chew they prey, but swallow them whole once they have them caught in their powerful jaws.
+They do not chew their prey, but swallow them whole once they have them caught in their powerful jaws.
 To facilitate this process, they use the muscles at the back of their tongue and throat.
 These help them to either expel water or direct the fish to their stomach.

 Among the many fascinating facts about dolphins, one of them has to do with the mechanism they use to catch their prey.
 Specifically, they use echolocation.
 This is a skill which works like a radar.
-They emit sounds and the reflection of these sounds helps them to locate fish, other dolphins, predators and many other things in their environment.
-They can observe the location of prey from great distances.
-When they attack, they do so as a group.
-Several individuals form a circle or semicircle which surrounds a school of fish, then they make their attack in turns, allowing each member to eat.
+They emit sounds and the reflection of these sounds helps them to locate fish, other dolphins, predators and many other stimuli in their environment.

 Dolphin Mating and Reproduction - What do dolphins eat?